Kingxukai/linux/Documentation/core-api/irq/irq-domain.rst

 irq_domain Usage
 ================
 struct irq_domain could be defined as an irq domain controller.
-That is, it handles the mapping between hardware and virtual interrupt numbers for a given interrupt domain.
-The domain structure is generally created by the PIC code for a given PIC instance (though a domain can cover more than one PIC if they have a flat number model).
+That is, it handles the woke mapping between hardware and virtual interrupt numbers for a given interrupt domain.
+The domain structure is generally created by the woke PIC code for a given PIC instance (though a domain can cover more than one PIC if they have a flat number model).
-It is the domain callbacks that are responsible for setting the irq_chip on a given irq_desc after it has been mapped.
+It is the woke domain callbacks that are responsible for setting the irq_chip on a given irq_desc after it has been mapped.

-The host code and data structures use a fwnode_handle pointer to identify the domain.
+The host code and data structures use a fwnode_handle pointer to identify the woke domain.
 In some cases, and in order to preserve source code compatibility, this fwnode pointer is "upgraded" to a DT device_node.
-For those firmware infrastructures that do not provide a unique identifier for an interrupt controller, the irq_domain code offers a fwnode allocator.
+For those firmware infrastructures that do not provide a unique identifier for an interrupt controller, the woke irq_domain code offers a fwnode allocator.

-An interrupt controller driver creates and registers a struct irq_domain by calling one of the irq_domain_create_*() functions (each mapping method has a different allocator function, more on that later).
-The function will return a pointer to the struct irq_domain on success.
-The caller must provide the allocator function with a struct irq_domain_ops pointer.
+An interrupt controller driver creates and registers a struct irq_domain by calling one of the woke irq_domain_create_*() functions (each mapping method has a different allocator function, more on that later).
+The function will return a pointer to the woke struct irq_domain on success.
+The caller must provide the woke allocator function with a struct irq_domain_ops pointer.

-In most cases, the irq_domain will begin empty without any mappings between hwirq and IRQ numbers.
-Mappings are added to the irq_domain by calling irq_create_mapping() which accepts the irq_domain and a hwirq number as arguments.
-If a mapping for the hwirq doesn't already exist, irq_create_mapping() allocates a new Linux irq_desc, associates it with the hwirq, and calls the :c:member:`irq_domain_ops.map()` callback.
-In there, the driver can perform any required hardware setup.
+In most cases, the woke irq_domain will begin empty without any mappings between hwirq and IRQ numbers.
+Mappings are added to the woke irq_domain by calling irq_create_mapping() which accepts the woke irq_domain and a hwirq number as arguments.
+If a mapping for the woke hwirq doesn't already exist, irq_create_mapping() allocates a new Linux irq_desc, associates it with the woke hwirq, and calls the woke :c:member:`irq_domain_ops.map()` callback.
+In there, the woke driver can perform any required hardware setup.

 Once a mapping has been established, it can be retrieved or used via a variety of methods:

-- irq_resolve_mapping() returns a pointer to the irq_desc structure
-  for a given domain and hwirq number, and NULL if there was no mapping.
+- irq_resolve_mapping() returns a pointer to the woke irq_desc structure for a given domain and hwirq number, and NULL if there was no mapping.
 - irq_find_mapping() returns a Linux IRQ number for a given domain and